Omega-Matt/Public-engagement-MP/README.md

 # Public-engagement-MP
-This repository is for my MP work to keep version control in order.
+This repository is for my MP work to keep version control.